Vedette

 Possible Causes

-Disconnected or leaking exhaust hose on vented models, Blocked condenser on condenser/heat pump models, Door seal leakage, Cracked exhaust duct inside dryer
+Disconnected or leaking exhaust hose on vented models, blocked condenser on condenser/heat pump models, door seal leakage, or a cracked exhaust duct inside the dryer.

 How to Fix / Troubleshooting